1964–65 Tweede Divisie

-The Dutch Tweede Divisie in the 1964–65 season was contested by 31 teams, sixteen of which playing in group A, fifteen in group B. DFC won the championship after beating Cambuur Leeuwarden in a playoff.
+The Dutch Tweede Divisie was contested by 31 teams in the 1964–65 season, sixteen of which played in group A, fifteen in group B. DFC won the championship after beating Cambuur Leeuwarden in a playoff.
 Two teams would be promoted: the winners of the championship play-off and the winners of the following promotion competition.
 This way, it turned out that Xerxes (the number three of group B) would be promoted to the Eerste Divisie after SC Cambuur.